 Student loan refinancing companies typically offer both variable and fixed interest rates, and some of their best rates can even be lower than what the federal government offers.

 Like private student loans, these refinancing loans require a credit check.
 They also generally don’t offer IDR plans or loan forgiveness.

-|Student loan company||Variable interest rates||Fixed interest rates||Minimum loan balance||Origination fee|
+|Student loan company||Variable interest rates||Fixed interest rates||Minimum loan refinance amount||Origination fee|

-|First Republic||Not available||1.95% – 4.45%||$40,000||None|
+|First Republic||Not available||1.95% – 4.45%||$5,000||None|

 While you’re still in school, reducing the amount you borrow in student loans should be your top priority.
 But if you fall short on covering your tuition and living expenses, do your research to ensure that you’re getting the best deal available to you.